simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 Directives' behaviour and interactions can get a little bit [complex](https://github.com/simonmichael/hledger/issues/793), so here is a table summarising the directives and their effects, with links to more detailed docs.
+Note part of this table is hidden when viewed in a web browser - scroll it sideways to see more.

 <!-- <style> -->
 <!-- table a code { white-space:nowrap; } -->